This story is part of an ongoing series featuring the work of students and faculty participating in Randolph’s 2022 Summer Research Program.

 Richards, who has been balancing her summer research responsibilities with her role as head Davenport Leader, recently decided she wants to be an ecologist.

 “I have struggled with what to do because I have so many interests,” she said.
 “Ecology is the study of how organisms interact with the environment, and it just felt like it tied in everything I’m interested in.
 Sustainability, conservation, trees.
-Being out in the field is my happy place.”Tags: biology, environmental science, environmental studies, Karin Warren, summer research, summer research 2022, Summer Research Program
+Being out in the field is my happy place.”Tags: 500-year Forest Foundation, biology, environmental science, environmental studies, Karin Warren, summer research, summer research 2022, Summer Research Program